 - vaNNam … – One who is having a form which resembles an expensive precious gem which has beautiful complexion.

 - vaNNa mA maNich chOdhiyai – vaNNam – colour; mA – blackish blue; it can also indicate emperumAn having the radiance of a blackish-blue gem.

 Further, those who enjoy this beauty is explained.

 - amarar thalaimaganai – Even if the whole of paramapadham try to enjoy his beauty, his beauty cannot be comprehended – such great bhagavAn.

-- kaNNanai – He appeared as krishNa to let the residents of this material realm too can enjoy.
+- kaNNanai – He appeared as krishNa so that the residents of this material realm too can enjoy.

-- nedumAlai – He has great love that when he pursues some one, he does not stop at that individual, but extends his love to all those who are related to that individual.
+- nedumAlai – He has such great love that when he pursues someone, he does not stop at that individual, but extends his love to all those who are related to that individual.

 - then kurugUrch chatakOpan paNNiya – This is unlike vEdham which has no creator; this has greater glories even compared to vEdham which is considered as apaurushEyam (not created by an individual) due to the greatness of the author, that is AzhwAr [In arumpadham, some pramANams are cited which highlight the importance of a literature based on the author. “brahmavAdhinO vadhanthi” (spoken by the knowers of brahmam), “sa hOvAcha vyAsa: pArASarya:” (thus spoke vyAsa, the famous son of parASara), “yadhvai kincha manuravadhath thadhbhEshajam” (whatever spoken by manu is medicine) – if that is the case for rishis et al, what to speak of the words of AzhwAr?].
 These pAsurams thrive in divine music.